 Library users who do not find desired materials in the library's collection or want materials that are not accessible through the South Central Library System may request that the materials be purchased or borrowed through outerlibrary loan.
-Patrons wishing to request such materials should either fill out our online form for suggesting a new title for purchase (https://www.brodheadlibrary.org/suggest-new-title-purchase) or fill out an outerlibrary loan paper form.
-The outerlibrary loan form can be found at the library's front desk.
+Patrons wishing to request such materials should either put the name in the "Suggestions Here" box or fill out an outerlibrary loan form.
+Both forms are available at our public service desks and on the library's website.